 • Title and save your financial projection.

 You can also use this method to forecast cash flow and operating profit.
-Developing a financial projection in Excel from scratch can be time-consuming, and data entry or formula errors will lead to inaccurate results.
+Developing a financial projection in Excel from scratch can be time-consuming, and errors can lead to inaccurate results.
 Learn more by viewing Microsoft's tutorial on creating a forecast in Excel.

 Common mistakes in financial projections